DL&W’s primary differentiator: Anthracite.

 The war years and beyond

-Anthracite coal became the primary fuel for freight and passenger locomotives across the Northeast.
+Over time, anthracite coal became the primary fuel for freight and passenger locomotives across the Northeast.
 Railroads that could deliver cleaner, more reliable performance had an advantage, and the DL&W turned that edge into a business model, branding itself as “the Road of Anthracite.”